Produced by Rebecca Canvin, Bupa Health Information Team, January 2012.

 Related articles

-This factsheet is for people who are planning to have a knee replacement procedure, or who would like information about it.
-Knee replacement involves replacing a knee joint that...
+This factsheet is for people who have motor neurone disease, or who would like information about it.
+Motor neurone disease is the name given to a group of rare diseases...